sandialabs/wiretap/README.md

         - Reverse Port Forward
 * Application
     - API internal to Wiretap for dynamic configuration
-    - Chain servers together to tunnel traffic through an arbitrary number of machines
+    - Chain Servers together to tunnel traffic through an arbitrary number of machines
-    - Add clients after deployment for multi-user support
+    - Add Clients after deployment for multi-user support
+    - Access services running on the 127.0.0.1 interface of Servers

 # Demo